What to see in Cayman Islands

 Cayman Islands Attractions

 Colourful and rare wildlife is found in abundance in the Cayman Islands, both in the water and on land.
 Little Cayman, the least visited of the islands by tourists, thrives with visiting red-footed boobies.
-Dive sites like the aptly names Stingray City are home to surprisingly friendly stingrays that are a delight to snorkel with, while Boatswain's Beach on Grand Cayman is home to the famous Cayman Turtle Farm.
+Dive sites such as the aptly names Stingray City are home to surprisingly friendly stingrays that are a delight to snorkel with, while Boatswain's Beach on Grand Cayman is home to the famous Cayman Turtle Farm.

-Landlubbers will do well inland visiting the historic sites of George Town and Pedro St James Castle or walking through Queen Elizabeth II Botanic Park.
+Landlubbers can visit the historic sites of George Town and Pedro St James Castle, or walk through Queen Elizabeth II Botanic Park.
 The rainy season, from May to November, staves off tourist crowds and is a good time to soak in the Cayman attractions despite a bit of rain.

 Become our Cayman Islands Travel Expert